UPDATE 1-Occidental says its only option was to boost cash piece of Anadarko bid

 Occidental’s new offer to Anadarko is 78 percent cash and 22 percent stock, compared with an even cash/stock split previously.

 The bidding war between Occidental and Chevron underscores the value of Anadarko’s assets in the lucrative Permian Basin of West Texas and New Mexico.
 The vast shale field holds oil and gas deposits that can produce supplies for decades.
-(Reporting by Jennifer Hiller; Editing by Chizu Nomiyama and Jeffrey Benkoe)
+(Reporting by Jennifer Hiller;)